Kaja Kallas: Prime Minister of Estonia (2021–2024)

 As prime minister, Kallas attracted international attention as a leader in efforts to support Ukraine during the Russian invasion, delivering more military equipment to Ukraine as a proportion of GDP per capita than any other country in the world.
 In September 2022, in the context of a plan by three other bordering nations to restrict Russian tourists, she said: "Travel to the European Union is a privilege, not a human right."
 She added that it was "unacceptable that citizens of the aggressor state are able to freely travel in the EU, whilst at the same time people in Ukraine are being tortured and murdered."
 She rejected any peace agreement that would cede part of Ukrainian territory to Russia.

-In September 2022, Kallas announced that Estonia would not grant asylum to Russians fleeing war mobilization, saying that "Every citizen is responsible for the actions of their state, and citizens of Russia are no exception.
+In September 2022, Kallas announced that Estonia would not grant asylum to Russian citizens fleeing war mobilization, saying that "Every citizen is responsible for the actions of their state, and citizens of Russia are no exception.
 Therefore, we do not give asylum to Russian men who flee their country.
 They should oppose the war."

 Kallas is a transatlanticist.
 In February 2023, Kallas was mentioned as a possible candidate to replace NATO Secretary-General Jens Stoltenberg following his expected retirement that same year.
-She never became an official candidate for the NATO position and eventually supported outgoing Dutch Prime Minister Mark Rutte who was appointed NATO Secretary General in 2024.
+She never became an official candidate for the NATO position and eventually supported outgoing Dutch prime minister Mark Rutte who was appointed NATO secretary general in 2024.

 In March 2023, Kallas led the Reform Party to a decisive victory in the 2023 parliamentary election, increasing the party's seat count in the Riigikogu by three.
 Following the election result, Kallas negotiated a coalition government with Estonia 200 and the Social Democratic Party, and her third cabinet was sworn in on 17 April.
 In June 2023, the government passed a bill legalising same-sex marriage and adoption in Estonia, and the law came into effect on 1 January 2024.

 Russia has not changed, the Stalinist evil lives on in Russia.

 — —Kallas in an interview marking the anniversary of her family's 1949 forcible deportation to then Soviet Siberia.